web3-storage/web3.storage/packages/api/README.md

     ```
     npm run cluster:stop
     ```

+    The data is persisted among different runs, if you'd like to reset your cluster you can run
+        ```
+    npm run cluster:reset
+    ```
   -
     ```sh
     npm install -g localtunnel
     npm run lt:cluster
     ```

     - There is an npm script you can use to quickly establish these tunnels during development:

     ```sh
     npm run lt